 You will still need to take out a mortgage to pay for the remaining share of the home’s purchase price.
 Co-Ownership is a Shared Ownership scheme exclusive to Northern Ireland.

 If you hope to own your own home but you can’t quite afford a mortgage, or you are struggling to save a sizeable deposit Co-Ownership may help you onto the property ladder.

 Let’s take a look at some of the advantages and disadvantages of co-ownership to allow you to make an informed decision.

 Co-Ownership is an affordable way to get onto the property ladder.

 No deposit required this is probably what attracts the majority of first time buyers in Northern Ireland to co-ownership.

-- You can gradually increase your shareholding in the property as and when you can afford to until you own the property outright.
-This is known as staircasing.
+You can continue to increase your shareholding in the property until you own it completely.
+This is known as staircaising.

-- If they property rises in value you will have to pay extra to buy the remaining share when the time comes.
+If the properties value increases you will have to pay more to buy the remaining share.

 Currently 02/11/2016 there is a property value cap of £150,000, so if the property you wish to purchase exceeds this it will not be eligible for the co-ownership scheme.